arbor-sim/arbor/doc/co_cable_cell.rst

 Arbor allows arbitrary ion species to be defined, to extend the default calcium, potassium and sodium ion species.
-A ion species is defined globally by its name and valence, which can't be overriden at cell or region level.
+A ion species is defined globally by its name and valence, which can't be overridden at cell or region level.

 .. csv-table:: Default ion species in Arbor
    :widths: 15, 10, 10